 Simply put, scouting only happens because of our volunteers.
-To carry out our aim we seek to appoint effective and appropriate people to our teams, all of whom are required to fully accept the responsibilities of their chosen role.
+To carry out our work we seek to appoint effective and appropriate people to our teams, all of whom are required to fully accept the responsibilities of their chosen role.

 We are really passionate about making sure you receive a warm welcome and have everything you need to help you find your feet and get stuck in to scouting.
-In hand with this our overriding priority is the safety and security of our young people, and their development in accordance with the purpose of the scouts.
+In hand with this our overriding consideration is the safety and security of our young people, and their development in accordance with the purpose of the scouts.

-Everyone who wants to join our team is required to complete our welcome process, which has four easy stages and, as you probably expect, starts with some paperwork.
+Everyone who wants to volunteer with the scouts must complete our welcome process which has four easy stages and, as you probably expect, starts with some paperwork.
 The four stages are:

-1 Warm welcome (induction):
+1 Welcome and induction: meet your welcome buddy and be shown the ropes to help you get started

-2 Application:
+2 Application: complete your online paperwork - that's our Adult record check and two references

-3 Approval:
+Information Form

-4 Appointment:
+3 Approval: complete your Disclosure and Barring Service (DBS)

-meet your welcome buddy and be shown the ropes to help you get started complete your online paperwork so we have all your details complete your Disclosure and Barring Service (DBS) record check and provide two references take part in your welcome conversation and complete the relevant parts of our 'getting started' learning.
+4 Appointment: take part in your welcome conversation and complete the relevant parts of our 'getting started' learning.

-Step 1: Warm welcome:
+Step 1: Welcome and induction: